davidenunes/davidenunes.github.io/_posts/2020-12-21-mkgendocs.md

 are partially right, but real projects are not a salty thread from Reddit, so take all the advice, like anything else, critically!

-Open source project success can depend on well you communicate about it with your community.
+Open source project success can depend on how well you communicate about it with your community and good documentation is an important component of this process.
 Nevertheless, there is something to be said about generating useful documentation from existing source files.
 In the case of Python, **docstrings** are at the frontline of your project documentation.
-Note that not every project will benefit from a publicly documented API, but some (e.g. like a library of re-usable components) will.
-Creating reference documentation is essencial for foundational, especially when the number of components in the library is extensive.
+Not every project will benefit from a publicly documented API, but some will (e.g. a library of re-usable components).
+Creating reference documentation is essencial when the number of components in a library or framework is extensive.
 Examples of such projects include:

 * [NumPy Reference](https://numpy.org/doc/stable/reference/index.html)
 * [Tensorflow API](https://www.tensorflow.org/api_docs/python/tf)